Yobuligo/ServiceProvider.TypeScript/README.md

 ```

 ### Check if a service exist
 The methods *contain* and *containsNot* can be used to find out, if a service was defined in the service provider.
-It provides more readability and it avoids having to initialize the service by calling *fetch*.
+It provides more readability and it avoids having to initialize the service by calling *fetchOrNull*.
 ```
 const contains = SP.contains(LoggerService);